Expressions of Interest for the next Introduction to International Arbitration course are now open.

 - Managing the arbitration process: communications, preliminary meeting, interlocutory matters, dealing with factual and opinion evidence and disclosure of documents including introduction to the IBA Guidelines;

-- Presenting the claim and the defence: alternative methods;
+- Presenting the claim and the defense: alternative methods;

 - Procedure at a typical hearing, including contrasting common and civil law jurisdictions;